skip to Main Content

 2. Timing of Disposals

-• Assess whether disposal can be delayed until circumstances are more favorable
+• Disposals may be delayed until more favorable conditions arise.

-• Structure investments through qualifying small companies where possible
+• Structure investments through qualifying small companies where appropriate.

-• Monitor turnover and fixed asset levels to maintain exemption status
+• Monitor turnover and fixed asset thresholds continuously.

 4. Loss Offset Planning

-The NTA 2025 allows capital losses to be offset against capital gains:
+The NTA 2025 also permits capital losses to offset capital gains.

-• Losses can be carried forward for up to 5 years
+• Carry losses forward for up to five years.

 5. Understanding the 12-Month Measurement Period

-• Tax authorities can look at any continuous 12-month period to assess threshold compliance
+• Tax authorities may review any continuous 12-month window.

-• Use rolling 12-month calculations to monitor threshold proximity
+• Use rolling calculations to monitor threshold exposure.

 6. Restructuring Considerations

-• Review offshore structures in light of indirect transfer provisions
+• Review offshore structures affected by indirect transfer rules.

-• Assess benefits of redomiciling assets to Nigeria
+• Assess whether redomiciling assets to Nigeria offers advantages.

-• Evaluate impact on group structure and transfer pricing
+• Evaluate group structures and transfer pricing implications.

 Compliance and Filing Requirements